AndyHoette/ChatServer/README.md

 Joshua Lee 518325 joshlee1112

+Design Choices:
+  Users in the current room are listed at the top of the chat in buttons

 Creative Portion

--The user has the option to choose between a list of profile pictures
+-The user has the option to choose between a list of profile pictures that are based on the google anonymous animals

--There is an admin button where you can give admin privileges to a different user.
+-There is an admin button where you can give admin privileges to a different user such as kicking banning, and making other admins.